sst/guide/_chapters/secure-the-apis.md

           authorizer: aws_iam
 ```

-The key change we are making here is:
+The key change here is the addition of the following line to each of our functions.

 ``` yml
 authorizer: aws_iam